sambanova/ai-starter-kit/README.md

 ```bash
 cd path/to/starter_kit
 ```
 Within the starter kit there will be instructions on how to start the kit.
+You can skip the virtual environment creation part in the kits README.md as we've done it here.

 4. **Enterprise Knowledge Retriever One Click Deploy:**
-For the EKR Kit specificially we have enabled a one click deploy via makefile
+For the EKR Kit specifically we have enabled a one click deploy via makefile

 ### Enterprise Knowledge Retriever (EKR) Setup